jelly/cockpit/test/NEW.md

 which one cannot recover.
 Our test library has multiple helpers to make it easy to make a test non-destructive.
-As we care about a fast test suite it's always good to invest some time to make a test `non-destructive` as a lot of time is spent on booting a machine ~ 1 minute, while `non-destructive` tests can re-use an already running machine.
+As we care about a fast test suite it's always good to invest some time to make a test `non-destructive` as a lot of time is spent on booting a machine ~ 10-20 seconds, while `non-destructive` tests can re-use an already running machine.
 The tests are collected as `Test` object (in `test/common/run-tests` which most importantly is created with a command e.g.
 `./test/verify/check-apps $args`, a timeout, etc.)